- Group Insurance

 - Public Service Loan Forgiveness Program

-Kent State University strives to provide a program of competitive, high-quality, while supporting the health and wellness needs of our diverse workforce.
-These include comprehensive health and welfare insurance plans, a generous pension plan, and optional retirement savings opportunities, optional supplemental life products and a robust employee wellness program, Wellness Your Way
+Kent State University strives to provide a competitive, high-quality benefits program, while supporting the health and wellness needs of our diverse workforce.
+These include comprehensive health and welfare insurance plans, a generous pension plan, optional retirement savings opportunities, optional supplemental life products and a robust employee wellness program, Wellness Your Way

 Please review each of the sections below to learn about your benefit plans.
-You may also visit the University Benefits website at http://www.kent.edu/hr/benefits/insurance-benefits for more complete and detailed information.
-For more information, contact Benefits at (330) 672-3107.
+You may also visit the Employee Benefits website for more complete information or reach out to a Benefits team member at (330) 672-3107 or email@example.com.

-The University offers a comprehensive selection of PPO medical plans.
+The University offers an 85/60 PPO medical plan.
 A Preferred Provider Organization (PPO) gives you freedom of choice and greater flexibility.
-You may change your primary care physician at any time and you do not need a referral to see a specialist.
+You may change your primary care physician at any time, and you do not need a referral to see a specialist.
 By using in-network providers and facilities, you receive a higher level of benefit for the services.

-Beginning January 1, 2017, the University is offering a High Deductible Health Plan (HDHP), paired with a Health Savings Account.
-It is a medical benefits plan and a savings account all in one.
+The University also offers a High Deductible Health Plan (HDHP), paired with a Health Savings Account (HSA).
+It is a medical benefits plan and a health savings account all in one.

-An HDHP is a health insurance plan that has a higher deductible – the amount of medical expenses you pay each year before medical services are covered at 100%.
-While the deductible is higher with this type of plan, the employee contributions (the regular amount you pay each pay period for the coverage) is typically lower than a traditional health plan.
-High deductible plans don’t begin to pay the cost of medical expenses until after you’ve met the deductible.
+A HDHP is a health insurance plan that has a higher deductible – the amount of medical expenses you pay each year before medical services are covered at 100%.
+While the deductible is higher with this type of plan, the employee contributions (the amount you pay each pay period for the coverage) is typically lower than a traditional health plan such as a PPO.

-Preventive services are covered at 100% in-network along with a list of basic preventive prescriptions also covered at 100% (not subject to the deductible).
+Under the HDHP, preventive services are covered at 100% in-network along with a list of basic preventive prescriptions also covered at 100% (not subject to the deductible).
 This means that when you receive services like annual physicals, immunizations, mammograms, colonoscopies, and well-child care, you are not charged a copayment, coinsurance or deductible.
-For more information on the HDHP and HSA plans, please visit the website at https://www.kent.edu/hr/benefits/anthem-bcbs-hdhp-high-deductible-health....
+For more information on the HDHP and HSA plans, please visit the Employee Benefits FSA and HSA website.

 Health Savings Account (HSA)

 An (HSA) is a tax-advantaged medical savings account you can contribute to and draw money from for certain medical expenses tax-free.
 HSAs can be used for out-of-pocket medical, dental, and vision coverage.
-HSAs can't be used to pay health insurance premiums.
-There are certain criteria that must meet to enroll in an HSA:
+There are certain criteria that must be met to enroll in an HSA:

 - You have to be covered by a qualifying High Deductible Health Plan